Barcelona president: Keeping Messi was a ‘risky’ investment

 “We are not going to increase our salary limit by selling our audiovisual rights for the next 50 years,” Laporta said.
 “This decision would have been risky.”

-League president Javier Tebas contested Laporta’s argument and hinted that the new funding, which also has the opposition of Real Madrid and still needs to be approved by the majority of the clubs, would be a solution to keep Messi at the club.
+League President Javier Tebas contested Laporta’s argument and hinted that the new funding, which is also opposed by Real Madrid and still needs to be approved by the majority of the clubs, would be a solution to keep Messi at the club.
+He said Laporta had been initially in favor of the deal but suddenly changed his mind.

 Messi is leaving after leading Barcelona into its most glorious years.
 He helped the club win 35 titles, including the Champions League four times, the Spanish league 10 times, the Copa del Rey seven times and the Spanish Super Cup eight times.

+“Still trying to assimilate everything already knowing how difficult it will be,” midfielder Sergio Busquets said on Instagram.
+“I can only thank you for what you have done for the club.
+You arrived as a kid and are leaving as the best player in history, having made this club grow to the height that it deserves.”

 The 34-year-old Messi was yet to make any public statements, and there was not immediate news on his future.
-Paris Saint-Germain and Manchester City were among the clubs in position to sign him.
+Paris Saint-Germain was considered the front-runner to sign him after Manchester City coach Pep Guardiola all but ruled out the possibility of adding Messi to his squad.

 “Leo wanted to stay, so he is not happy,” Laporta said.
 “We all wanted him to stay.
 But for him right now it’s a situation in which he has to confront reality.
 It’s a reality that can’t be changed.
 I wish him the best wherever he goes.”